-The Authority will use a portion of the proceeds of the 2010A Bonds to provide for the current refunding of the Senior Bonds identified below (the "Refunded Bonds").
+The Authority will use a portion of the proceeds of the 2012 Bonds to provide for the current and advance refunding of the Senior Bonds identified below (the "Refunded Bonds").
 The Refunded Bonds are being refunded for debt service savings.